eggnogdb/eggnog-mapper/README.md

 git clone https://github.com/jhcepas/eggnog-mapper.git
 ```

-- run `upgrade.sh` to download and parse the hmm and annotation databases.
-It may take a while.
+- run `upgrade.py` to download and parse the hmm and annotation databases.
+It may take a while and will require 150GB of disk space.
 ```
 cd eggnog-mapper
 python upgrade.py